McGehee School: History

 The school, founded by Louise McGehee, opened in September 1912.
 It was originally called Mrs. Chapman's School.
 It later moved into a mansion in the Garden District.
 The 1938 Works Progress Administration New Orleans City Guide described it as one of the most popular private schools in New Orleans.
+According to Eli N. Evans' 1973 autobiography The Provincials, in its early history McGehee was where the New Orleans "elite" sent their children to "shield" them from minorities.
+Historically many graduates of McGehee matriculated to H. Sophie Newcomb Memorial College of Tulane University.

+In 1973 Evans described the school as "[t]he debutante West Point, the playing fields of Eton, the New Orleans version of Choate-Chapin-Cordon Bleu all rolled into one".

-"New Orleans has had a number of private schools, only a few of which, however, survived the depression.
-The Louise S. McGehee School for Girls, an accredited elementary and high school founded in 1912, is one of the most popular in the city."
-McGehee is one of the few private secular schools in New Orleans, they strive to educate their students about multiple faiths, and to foster inclusivity.
+McGehee is one of the few private, secular schools in New Orleans.
+It, in 2024, strives to educate its students about multiple faiths, and to foster inclusivity.

-Louise S. McGehee School was founded in 1912 by Louise S. McGehee and opened in September of that year at 1439 Louisiana Avenue with thirty students.
-In 1929, Miss McGehee's School moved to the current location at 2343 Prytania St. and became a corporation known as the Louise S. McGehee School.
+Louise S. McGehee School was founded in 1912 by Louise S. McGehee and opened in September of that year at 1439 Louisiana Avenue with 30 students.
+In 1929, Miss McGehee's School moved to the current location at 2343 Prytania Sreet. and became a corporation known as the Louise S. McGehee School.
 In the fall of 1929, there were 209 students and classes began with the fifth grade.
-In 1962, a new Lower School building was dedicated for grades K through sixth and in 1973, the first Pre-Kindergarten class started school.
 In the 1950s, the school added grades Kindergarten through fourth grade.
-In the 1990s, McGehee started an Early Childhood Program "Little Gate" which is a co-educational program for ages one through four.
+In 1962, a new Lower School building was dedicated for Kindergarten through Sixth Grade and in 1973, the first Pre-Kindergarten class started at the school.
+In the 1990s, McGehee started an Early Childhood Program "Little Gate" which is a co-educational program for children aged one through four.

-Pre-Hurricane Katrina the school had about 500 students.
-After Katrina hit in August 2005, the school resumed classes in October and by November 2005 the school had about half of its pre-Katrina enrollment.
+Before Hurricane Katrina the school had about 500 students.
+After Katrina hit in August 2005, the school resumed classes in October, and by November 2005 the school was down to about half of its pre-Katrina enrollment.